The Culture & Technology Podcast

 How is technology changing culture?
 From exhibition design to the performing arts, we invite leading curators, researchers, artists and cultural experts to explore how technology is shaping the future of cultural experiences and sparking new opportunities in the process.

-The future of cultural experiences is up to us to create.
-We hope you’ll join us by subscribing to The Culture and Technology Podcast wherever you listen to podcasts.
+Keep up with the latest episodes by subscribing to The Culture and Technology Podcast wherever you listen to podcasts.

 by Vienna Business Agency